chstetco/virtualradar/docs/_site/project/sceneconfig.rst

 Radar Model
 ==================

 The framework provides the radar sensor in Unity3D as a prefab model which can directly be imported and is linked to the radar scripts.
-In the following, we elaborate the most important settings of the radar sensor prefab
+In the following, we elaborate the most important settings of the radar sensor prefab.

+ 1. Optionselection.
+Allows to transmit radar data either via ROS as a rostopic or directly via TCP/IP (e.g. for Matlab, Python, ...)
+ 2. Fov.
+Defines the field-of-view of the radar sensor
+ 3. Chirps.
+Defines the number of chirps of the radar signal
+ 4. Samples.
+Defines the number of samples per radar chirp
+ 5. Antennas.
+Defines the number of receiver antenna of the radar sensor.
+ 6. Sampling Frequency.
+Defines the sampling frequency of the radar sensor.
+ 7. Lower Frequency.
+Defines the lower chirp frequency of the radar sensor.
+ 8. Bandwidth.
+Defines the bandwidth of the radar chirp.
+ 9. Radiation Pattern Mask.
+Defines a radiation pattern mask of the radar.
+Chose None if not needed.

 Setting up ROS connection
 ==================